Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Climate Dimension

-Course climate encompasses the intellectual, social, emotional, and physical environment in a class (Ambrose et al., 2010).
+Course climate encompasses the intellectual, social, emotional, and physical environment in a class [ambrose2010learning](@cite).
 It is shaped by a combination of instructor decisions,  student interactions, and broader influences.
 As instructors, we play a key role in shaping this climate by designing and sustaining learning experiences to be welcoming and inclusive [dewsbury2019inclusive, bell2016design](@cite).
 An inclusive course climate ensures that all students, regardless of background or identity, feel valued and supposed in their learning [brame2019science](@cite).

 ### The Instructor Dimension